Saturday, May 30, 2009

 But futility it was.
 Even if I COULD make it in close to that shore, by the time I made it down to Venice, the night would have fallen, and perhaps the wind would be greater, and even more southerly.
 It's not gonna happen today.

 So looked back the way I came.
 DUE NORTH of me was the lighthouse of Egmont Key, flashing Welcome, a few miles away.
-So turned around and headed due north.
+So me and Windsong turned around and headed due north.
 This would take me right over the shoals I just spent so much time going AROUND, but I didn't care.
 I hoped to slide right over 'em neatly.
 Besides, if I came across breaking waves, I would know to turn out toward sea.
 Since the west coast of Florida leans toward the west as one goes north, and since the wind was turning more southerly, I could certainly make it back to shore farther north, even if it meant CLEARWATER.

 So I started north.
 I planned (there I go planning things again!) to work my way back to that same anchorage where I'd stayed the night before.
 I should be back by dark.
 I never made it.

-I've failed at everything in my life, and now here I was, failing again.
+I've failed at everything in my life, and now here I was, failing again, I thought.
 I remember reading that people who get lost in the woods don't die of starvation, they die of SHAME.
 They're embarrassed to have gotten lost, and ashamed that they didn't know how to survive, and consequently they would give up and make bad decisions, and die of exposure and/or dehydration, while vegetation (for warmth) and water (at the bottom of most valleys) was all around.
 I thought about this.
 I too felt embarrassed, ashamed that my life was a failure, and here is another example, perhaps the final example.
 It all fit perfectly.

 I kept heading north.
 And very soon, amazingly, I was approaching the south tip of Egmont Key again.
 I had to make it back up that channel, but I couldn't quite make it, and had to TURN again.
 South, south, south I went across that wide channel.
 The incoming tide was ending, I knew, and I knew I had to hurry to avoid the outgoing tide.
 When I reached the nav buoy out in the middle of the channel, I knew I had to soon turn around and beat back north and east again, because deadly shoals awaited further south in that channel.
 I waited as long as I could, and turned.